 Our laboratory aims at understanding biodiversity by studying plant evolution.
 Our research involves field work, molecular biology, and uses analytic and modelling approaches.
 We use tools from phylogenetics, population genetics, quantitative genetics and bioinformatics to understand the evolutionary processes that were involved in shaping the diversity of plants.

-The main subjects studied in the laboratory are the evolution of reproductive systems, speciation, hybridization, plant genetics, and polyploidy.
+The main subjects studied in the laboratory are the evolution of reproductive systems, plant adaptation to their environment, speciation, hybridization, and plant genetics.

 In a new study made in collaboration with Elizabeth Wolkovich (UBC), we showed that taking into account phylogenetic relationships and genetic similarities within species allows to get more precise results in multi-species studies.
 We applied the approach to a climate change study on 10 tree and shrub species and show that considering the genetic of individuals within species allows to better predict the reaction of plants to climate changes.